thejadalmasri/motif_hack/README.md

 ---

+## Audio examples

+Examples produced with Motif's maqam fine-tuned model.
+Click a file on GitHub to play it in the browser.

+**Generation (text-to-audio)**
+- Oud in Maqam Bayati — [Arabic Oud Maqam Bayati.wav](<Arabic Oud Maqam Bayati.wav>)

+**Style transfer**
+- Output — Maqam Siba, kawala — [Arabic Kawala Style Transfer - Maqam Siba.wav](<Arabic Kawala Style Transfer - Maqam Siba.wav>)
+  The model re-voices the violin solo below into a kawala performance in Maqam Siba, preserving the original melodic line.
+- Source (not generated) — [Jad Violin Solo, Maqam Siba](<Jad Violin Solo Arabic maqam Siba (Not Generated - Style Transfer).m4a>)
+  An excerpt of *The Disaster 11*, an original composition by **Jad Al Masri & Rabih Al Masri** — the input to the style transfer above.

+*The Disaster 11* is an original composition by Jad Al Masri & Rabih Al Masri.
+The rights to the source recording and all audio examples here are owned by © Motif (MuseAI Pty Ltd t/a Motif Technologies); composition attributed to Jad Al Masri & Rabih Al Masri.

+---

 ## Quick start

 You need three servers running and the VST3 installed.
 Detailed instructions for each piece are in their respective READMEs.